Fukaya Categories as Categorical Morse Homology: Fukaya category

-Any symplectic manifold $M$ is canonically oriented, or in other words, after choosing a Riemannian metric, the structure group of $TM$ is the special orthogonal group.
-A spin structure $\sigma$ is a further lift of the structure group to the spin group.
-The obstruction to a spin structure is the second Stiefel-Whitney class $w_2(M)\in H^2(M, \Z/2\Z)$, and all spin structures form a torsor over the group $H^1(M, \Z/2\Z)$.
+Any symplectic manifold $M$ is canonically oriented, or in other words, after choosing a~Riemannian metric, the structure group of $TM$ is the special orthogonal group.
+A spin structure $\sigma$ is a~further lift of the structure group to the spin group.
+The obstruction to a~spin structure is the second Stiefel--Whitney class $w_2(M)\in H^2(M, {\mathbf Z}/2{\mathbf Z})$, and all spin structures form a~torsor over the group $H^1(M, {\mathbf Z}/2{\mathbf Z})$.

-\begin{defn} A {\em Weinstein target} $(M, \theta, \eta, \sigma)$ is a Weinstein manifold $(M, \theta)$ together with a bicanonical trivialization $\eta$ and spin structure $\sigma$.
-We will often suppress mention of the latter structures when they are fixed throughout.
+\begin{Definition} A {\em Weinstein target} $(M, \theta, \eta, \sigma)$ is a~Weinstein manifold $(M, \theta)$ together with a~bicanonical trivialization $\eta$ and spin structure $\sigma$.
+We will often suppress mention of the latter structures when they are f\/ixed throughout. \end{Definition}